technologiestiftung/eyes-of-ai/README.md

 # Through the eyes of AI

-An OpenAI-based prototype that uses the Dall-E API to create parametrically personalized image of it's users.
+An OpenAI-based prototype that uses the Dall-E 2 API to create parametrically personalized image of it's users.
+We use a face/human recognition library to analyze faces and get basic interpretation of the image.
+Currently we use emotions, age, gender and gaze directions.
+We also extract the dominant colors from the image.
+This is then used to generate a text that is used to generate an image with Dall-E 2.
-More info coming soon...

 ## Prerequisites